-When my husband and I began planning a trekking trip to Jordan with Intrepid Travel last year, I gleefully jumped down Instagram rabbit holes in search of my favorite activities/rewards for off-trail days: #art and #architecture.
+When my husband and I began planning a trekking trip to Jordan with Intrepid Travel, I gleefully jumped down Instagram rabbit holes in search of my favorite activities/rewards for off-trail days: #art and #architecture.

 Images from Jordan’s capital city Amman were flat-out astounding.
-Excitedly, I reached out to fellow travelers for Amman-centric recommendations and, once again, astonishment set in: it seems, most view the metropolis as ‘gateway to elsewhere’ – Petra, Wadi Rum, Dana Preserve – yet, underestimate the value of the city itself.
+Excitedly, I reached out to fellow travellers for Amman-centric recommendations and, once again, astonishment set in: it seems most view the metropolis as ‘gateway to elsewhere’ – Petra, Wadi Rum, Dana Preserve – yet underestimate the value of the city itself.

 “Get in, get out,” is what one globe-trekker advised.
 Others proclaimed, “Traffic in Amman is horrendous.”
 “The city is a sprawling and chaotic.”
 “Amman is burly.”

-To experience Amman in full, Intrepid Travel leads travelers to a base in downtown, the city’s oldest area.
-Here, you will feel the city’s beating heart, get lost in the streets, sample local eats while chatting up food cart vendors, bargain for dried fruits in the souks, spend an afternoon café hopping, and breath in the ancient glories and modern rhythms.
-Don’t worry about wondering too far afield, yellow taxis are metered, cheap and omnipresent; and, white shared taxis, known as serveeces, can be the ticket for hopping between prime areas.
+To experience Amman in full, Intrepid leads travellers to a base in downtown, the city’s oldest area.
+Here, you will feel the city’s beating heart, get lost in the streets, sample local eats while chatting up food cart vendors, bargain for dried fruits in the souks, spend an afternoon café hopping and breath in the ancient glories and modern rhythms.
+Don’t worry about wandering too far afield, yellow taxis are metered, cheap and omnipresent, and white shared taxis, known as serveeces, can be the ticket for hopping between prime areas.

 If you revel in the unexpected, you’ll soon discover that Amman is indeed a gateway – but, not merely to places like Petra and Wadi Rum.
 Immersion into Amman provides a peek into the very core of Jordan’s past, present and future.

 Here’s how Amman will surprise you – at times, even, mesmerize you.
-(And, isn’t that what keeps us traveling?)
+(And, isn’t that what keeps us travelling?)

 Café culture is abuzz